albar965/albar965.github.io/_posts/2018-06-02-littlenavmap-stable-202-released.md

 * **X-Plane users: Reinstall the included _Little Xpconnect_ 1.0.9 for bug fixes regarding magnetic variation.**
 * **Translations for the graphical user interface are included with the download.<br/>Translation packages are not required.**

+**IVAO is currently not activated due to server capacity problems, which is completely understandable.
+Since I don't have time to set up and run a mirror, I'm looking for volunteers.**

 ## Changes from Release 1.8.5 to 2.0.2

 ### Quick Overview